Showing 10 results.

 Scenes filmed with narration by Eddie Morris at Herstmonceux Castle, (Royal Greenwich Observatory, Herstmonceux)as members of the Compleat Angler Fishing Club of Eastbourne transfer small bream and roach from the moat, aided by the Sussex River Authority.

-Beryl Armstrong and her family wander around Herstmonceux Castle in East Sussex, capturing the flowers, ponds, the castle and telescopes on film.
+Beryl Armstrong and her family wander around Herstmonceux Castle in East Sussex, capturing the flowers, ponds, the castle and Royal Greenwich Observatory telescope domes on film.
+Exterior views of the Equatorial group and Issac Newton telescope dome are also included.

 A Telescopic View